oliver7011/Micro-Blog/README.md

 # Micro-Blog University Assignment involving MYSQL(HTML/Javascript/CSS/PHP):

-The blog uses CRUD to interface with a mySQL database stored externally.
+Built using the codeigniter framework, the blog interfaces with a mySQL database stored externally.
 The databse contains:
 - Login Data
 - Message Data